Skip to main content

 It might seem like only yesterday that you stepped into the pediatrician's office for your child's very first visit.
 But the time will come when your child needs to move into adult health care.

-This change can be overwhelming for you and your child.
-But if you're both prepared and plan ahead, it can be a smooth step on the path to adulthood.
+This change can seem overwhelming for you and your child.
+But if you're both prepared, it can be a smooth step on the path to adulthood.

 Ask your pediatrician for a referral if you don't have a family doctor that your child wants to see or if your child has a chronic condition that will need an adult specialist's care.

-It may be a challenge to find a PCP or adult specialist if your child has a rare condition, disability, or pediatric-onset condition (one that develops only in childhood).
+It may be a challenge to find an adult PCP or specialist if your child has a rare condition, disability, or pediatric-onset condition (one that develops only in childhood).
 You'll want someone who's comfortable caring for these complex needs.
 So start searching for doctors early, during the teen years.

-Ask if your child can see a new doctor for a trial period.
-Then, follow up with the pediatric specialist to see how things went and put both doctors in touch to plan for the transition of care.
+Ask if your child can see a new specialist for a trial period.
+Then, follow up with the pediatric specialist to talk about how things went.
 Allow plenty of time for this process.
 That way, if there's an issue your child can continue seeing the pediatric specialist until you find an adult provider who is a better fit.

 If your child is a dependent under your health care coverage, the Affordable Care Act (ACA) allows your child to be covered until age 26.
 It doesn't matter if your child is in college, living at home, employed, or even married.
-Your child still can be on your policy.
+They still can be on your policy.

 If your child is a dependent on your job-based health care plan, coverage will expire on the day your child turns 26.
 So begin looking for new coverage well before this date.
-If covered through an ACA Health Insurance Marketplace plan, your child can keep the insurance until December 31 of the year he or she turns 26.
+If covered through an ACA Health Insurance Marketplace plan, your child can keep the insurance until December 31 of the year they turn 26.

 What Options Are Available?